magicjaqk/ts-react-vite-template/README.md

 > [!CAUTION]
 > I'm increasingly looking to Tanstack Start over NextJS because NextJS has some Vercel vendor lock in that's tough to deal with.
 It's not impossible to use on Cloudflare, for example.
 However, it certainly creates other problems to overcome if you're not within the Vercel ecosystem.

-## Other paths to consider for better baseline performance
+## Other paths to consider for better baseline performance ([fine-grained reactivity](https://docs.solidjs.com/advanced-concepts/fine-grained-reactivity))
 - [SvelteKit & Svelte](https://www.svelte.dev/)
 - [SolidJS](https://www.solidjs.com/) & [SolidStart](https://start.solidjs.com/)